inspire-eu-validation/view-service/iso-19128/response-languages_V2.md

-# Default language
+# Response language

-**Purpose**: The default language for the service must be provided in order the user to be able to know which language can be expected to be used if the capabilities document when no language is explicitly requested.
+**Purpose**: The response language shall be included into Extended Capabilities.
+Depending on the requested language the value

 **Prerequisites**